Skip to content

 Communication with Customers

-While you may not need to explain your entire business strategy with your customers, there are certain parts that customers find interesting.
+While you may not need to explain your entire business strategy to your customers, there are certain parts that customers find interesting.
 Those include vision and mission statements, and core values.

 When customers relate to the vision and core values of a business, a bond is created between the business entity and its consumers.
 Marketing specialists call this customer loyalty.
 Customer loyalty is a powerful drive behind most purchase decisions.